 TrueVision's distinguished board of directors is comprised of both surgeons and business executives with extensive experience in medical digital imaging, surgical devices, and early stage technology ventures.

-FORREST FLEMING, CHIEF EXECUTIVE OFFICER AND BOARD MEMBER: has a distinguished track record of creating successful start-up companies across a diverse industry portfolio, specializing in creating, funding, and executing business plans to optimally commercialize world-changing inventions.
-He served in senior sales and marketing positions for several successful startups, including Parametric Technology (professional engineering software), Celera Genomics (drug discovery), and Cinesite, a division of Kodak (digital imaging services).
-Most recently, Mr. Fleming was CEO of ScentAir Technologies, a pioneer in creating scent-marketing solutions for retail environments and consumer brand promotions.
+FORREST FLEMING, BOARD MEMBER and CEO Emeritus: Mr. Fleming served as the CEO and Board Member for TrueVision from 2006 to 2018.
+He has a distinguished track record of creating successful start-up companies across a diverse industry portfolio, specializing in creating, funding, and executing business plans to optimally commercialize world-changing inventions.
+Prior to TrueVision, Mr. Fleming was CEO of ScentAir Technologies, a pioneer in creating scent-marketing solutions for retail environments and consumer brand promotions.
+He also has held senior sales and marketing positions for several successful early stage Companies including Parametric Technology (professional engineering software), Celera Genomics (drug discovery), and Cinesite, a division of Kodak (digital imaging services).
 He holds a B.S. degree in Industrial Technology from California Polytechnic University at San Luis Obispo, California.

 WILLIAM J LINK, PhD, BOARD MEMBER: is a leader in the healthcare industry.
 He is a Co -Founder and Managing Director of Versant Ventures, a leading venture capital firm focused in healthcare.
 At Versant, Bill has specialized in investing and building some of the most successful and innovative Medical Device Companies over the last 25 years.
 Prior to entering venture capital, Bill founded two companies which still today are leaders in the field of surgical ophthalmology.
 In 1987 Bill founded, and served as chairman and CEO of Chiron Vision, a subsidiary of Chiron Corporation specializing in ophthalmic surgical products.
 Chiron Vision was sold to Bausch and Lomb in 1997.
 Prior to Chiron Vision, Bill founded and served as President of American Medical Optics (AMO), a division of American Hospital Supply Corporation, which was sold to Allergan in 1986.
 Later Bill served on the Board of AMO’s successor company, Advanced Medical Optics (AMO) which was acquired by Abbott in 2009.
 Bill serves on the Board of several private companies and is on the Board of three public companies, Glaukos (GKOS), Second Sight (EYES) and Edwards Life Sciences (EW).
 Before entering the healthcare industry, Bill was an Assistant Professor in the Department of Surgery at the Indiana University School of Medicine.
 Bill received his BS, MS and PhD in Mechanical Engineering from Purdue University.